Fastbuff/FastBuff_Helper/README.md

 # FastBuffHelper
-FastBuff DireMaul-ID Spread Helper  for WoW Classic
+FastBuff DireMaul-ID Spread and Sort for WoW Classic